jjiantong/Awesome-KV-Cache-Optimization/README.md

 ## Temporal — Execution & Scheduling

 These methods act on **when** KV data is executed, computed, or scheduled to improve latency and throughput.
+We divide these methods into three categories: KV-centric scheduling, pipelining & overlapping, and hardware-aware execution.

 ### KV-Centric Scheduling